 Thailand is one of the most common recipients of high-quality products and items that come from Singapore.
 In fact, exports from Singapore to Thailand take up around 3.3% of the country’s overall imports.

-It’s important to understand the necessary shipping procedures before shipping your cargo.
+It is important to understand the necessary shipping procedures and documents required before transporting your cargo.
 To make the process more convenient and less worrisome, engage the help of M&P International Freights!

 Commonly shipped items from Singapore to Thailand